American International Group: AIG bailout litigation

-On May 7, 2013, Los Angeles U.S. District Judge, Mariana Pfaelzer, ruled in a case between AIG and Bank of America concerning possible misrepresentations by Merrill Lynch and Countrywide as to the quality of the mortgage portfolio, that $7.3 billion of the disputed claims had not been assigned.
-The two parties settled in July 2014, with Bank of America paying out $650 million to AIG, who in turn dismissed their litigation.
+On May 7, 2013, Los Angeles U.S. District Judge Mariana Pfaelzer ruled in a case between AIG and Bank of America concerning possible misrepresentations by Merrill Lynch and Countrywide as to the quality of the mortgage portfolio, that $7.3 billion of the disputed claims had not been assigned.
+The two parties settled in July 2014, with Bank of America paying out $650 million to AIG, which in turn dismissed their litigation.

 Corporate governance

 Board of directors

-In December 2022, the AIG board includes:
+In July 2023, the AIG board includes: